 The short story

 The litany has all the features of a good, pious prayer.
-In contrast to spontaneous prayer, a formalized prayer like this litany can be very helpful for focusing the person into a sincere prayerful mindset.
-The meditation on the suffering heart of Jesus is a beautiful thing to think on, cultivating humility through the repentance of the person praying.
+In contrast to spontaneous prayer, a formalized prayer like this litany can help one focus and cultivate a sincere, prayerful mind.
+The meditation on the suffering heart of Jesus is a beautiful thing to contemplate, and such contemplation can help one grow in humility through repentance.

-The “litany of the sacred heart” is a prayer that petitions God to have mercy on the petitioner.
-The prayer directly addresses the “heart of Jesus”, with much of the litany describing its characteristics, such as “king and center of all hearts”.
+The litany of the sacred heart is a prayer that petitions God to have mercy on the petitioner.
+The prayer directly addresses the heart of Jesus and characterizes it in a variety of ways, such as “king and center of all hearts.”

 The litany was finalized by Pope Leo XIII in 1899.
 It has thirty-three invocations, one for every year of Christ's life.